How to Get Rid of a Dry Cough:Complete Guide

 Common Causes of a Dry Cough

 A dry cough is a cough that does not produce any phlegm or mucus.
-It can be caused by several factors, including allergies, asthma, acid reflux, and postnasal drip.
+Several factors can cause it.

 1. Allergies: A dry cough can be caused by allergies to pollen, dust, pet dander, or other environmental triggers.
 It is often accompanied by sneezing, a runny nose, and itchy eyes.